Biskop256/IoT-desktop/README.md

 ![photo: circuit](IoT-desktop_circuit.png)

 The setup in the photo does not include the USB A to micro B cable which is connected to the Pico W. It also doesn't show that the outer insulation of the wire from the fan was cut only three cm at the end.
 I tried to avoid making it messy looking without changing how any of the connections actually were on the breadboard.
-The wires a colored as following:
+The wires are colored as following:
 - Black: ground
 - Red: Power supply
 - Yellow: Signal going into the Pico W